 The ‘net is full of plot summaries for Brick, so we won’t say more than what’s already provided above.
 Instead, we’ll focus on what makes the film so special.

 By all rights, the central conceit of Brick should have made it a dismal failure.
 Telling the story of a teenager investigating the disappearance and murder of his ex-girlfriend while transposing the semantics and syntax of hard-boiled crime fiction into a suburban SoCal setting by all rights should have turned the film into a drama class production of Bugsy Malone (Alan Parker) minus the music, but it doesn’t.
 Brick‘s success as a stylish, clever and sincere homage to the work of Dashiell Hammett is a testament to its creator’s talents, Rian Johnson, making the film as self-assured a feature début as they come.
 Johnson’s brilliance comes in recognizing that teenage life is not unlike the hard-bitten worlds of Sam Spade and the Continental Op.
-The liminal spaces that make up noir (hotels, diners, nightclubs, taxis, etc.) are comparable to lives of teenagers.
+The liminal spaces that make up noir (hotels, diners, nightclubs, taxis, etc.) are comparable to the traipsing lives of teenagers.
 High school kids are sufficiently independent to roam but lack the capacity to own and settle in places of their own, leaving them to acquiesce to their parents’ and teachers’ goodwill or to temporarily bide their time in parking lots, playgrounds or drainage tunnels.
 By mapping the two worlds over top one another, Johnson is then able to easily find his ragged gumshoe, his crime boss, his thug, his showgirl and his femme fatale.
 A lesson seems to be taken from another successful teen film, Heathers (Michael Lehmann, 1988), which invented its own teen jargon rather than risk dating itself or missing its mark by trying to emulate contemporary teen slang.
 Brick employs the style of ’20s and ’30s crime fiction dialogue, managing to interpolate it into a contemporary youth vernacular (more or less).
 This accomplished remix of a 75-year-old genre makes Brick an entirely unique viewing experience, a film unlike anything seen before or after, and therefore one that is entirely rewarding.

 A Criterion release shouldn’t be that fanciful.
 Brick is a Focus Features releases, putting it under the umbrella of Universal Pictures.
 The Collection has an ongoing relationship with Universal that has resulted in recent Criterion titles like The Game (David Fincher, 1997) and Being John Malkovich (Spike Jonze, 1999).
 Further, the initial DVD release of Brick is modest in its special features and the film’s more recent Blu-ray upgrade is nearly devoid of any extras.
 With Johnson and Gordon-Levitt’s profiles currently high after the release of Looper (Rian Johnson, 2012), the Collection would do well to interrogate the film that made them artists to watch.